by Dr. C.H. Weaver M.D. updated 8/2022

 - Among individuals who used adult-strength aspirin for five or more years, men had a 16% reduced risk of developing cancer compared with those who never used aspirin and women had a 14% reduced risk of developing cancer compared with those who never used aspirin.

 - Daily adult-strength aspirin use carried a 32% reduced risk of developing colorectal cancer among men and women combined, a 19% reduced risk of prostate cancer among men, and a 17% reduced risk of breast cancer among women.

-Individuals should consider taking aspirin to reduce their risk of colorectal cancer, particularly those with other reasons for regular use, such as heart disease prevention.
-Because aspirin carries risks of its own and is not suitable for everyone, individuals should discuss the potential benefits and risk of aspirin with their treating physician in the context of an overall health plan that includes heart and other preventable diseases.
-(1)
+Aspirin and NSAIDs appear to reduce the risk of developing certian cancers and individuals at high risk for those cancers shoudl discuss the potential benefits of "an aspirin a day" with their physician.
+Individuals should consider taking aspirin to reduce their risk of colorectal cancer, particularly those with other reasons for regular use, such as heart disease prevention, but the risk benefit increases with age due to aspirin related bleeding side effects.
+Because aspirin carries risks of its own and is not suitable for everyone, individuals should discuss the potential benefits and risk of aspirin with their treating physician in the context of an overall health plan that includes heart and other preventable diseases.17

 Melanoma & Skin Cancers

 Skin cancer is the most commonly diagnosed cancer in the United States, with more than one million new diagnoses each year.
 The most common types of skin cancer are basal cell carcinoma and squamous cell carcinoma.
 Melanoma is a less common form of skin cancer, but tends to be more aggressive.